 The Medical Council will keep maintenance of professional competence requirements under review over the coming months.

 The Faculty is required to perform a verification audit on a small percent of all enrollees to PCS each year.
 This process requires an amount of time and effort from those selected for audit.
-With the approval of the Medical Council, all PGTBs have suspended verification audits for the May 1st 2019 - April 30th 2020 year.
+The verification audits have been reinstated by all Postgraduate Training Bodies for the PCS year May 1st 2020 - April 30th 2021.

 Temporary Registration to the Medical Council